-Owned and operated by the nonprofit Manned Space Flight Education Foundation, Space Center Houston is a museum that is the first and only Smithsonian Affiliate in Houston, a renowned attraction and the Official Visitor Center of NASA Johnson Space Center.
+Owned and operated by the nonprofit Manned Space Flight Education Foundation, Space Center Houston is a museum that is the first Smithsonian Affiliate in Houston, a renowned attraction and the Official Visitor Center of NASA Johnson Space Center.

 With nearly 1 million visitors a year, Space Center Houston was called the “the big draw” by USA Today and features more than 400 space artifacts, new exhibits year-round and exciting attractions about the space program.
 Dedicated to inspiring youth toward careers in science, technology, engineering and mathematics, Space Center Houston offers a rich array of education programming for teachers and students, providing extraordinary learning opportunities.

 We welcome members of the media and digital publications to work with us on a story about the center.
 All media requesting interviews about Space Center Houston or wishing to film at the center must complete the appropriate request form below and submit it to email@example.com.

 Want to receive our news releases?
 Please email firstname.lastname@example.org.

 To plan your trip or a trip for your readers or viewers, visit spacecenter.org/visitor for “insider” tips on making your visit easy, educational and the best it can be, our hours of operation (varies throughout the year) and ticket prices.